Curated by nico wheadon

-In addition to contemplative space in which to consider the above, the nineteen artists and two artist collectives in this exhibition also offer tangible tools to help bridge the gaps between imagined utopias and the world as it actually is.
+In addition to contemplative space in which to consider the above, the seventeen artists and two artist collectives in this exhibition also offer tangible tools to help bridge the gaps between imagined utopias and the world as it actually is.
 The late Black poet Jayne Cortez described this site of convergence between dreams and reality as, “somewhere in advance of nowhere.”
 With its focus on unearthing strategies that can be shared between individuals fighting historical oppression and across social movements more broadly, Somewhere in Advance of Nowhere mobilizes our collective imagination to envision a freer society here and now.
 It prompts visitors to both radically and urgently orient themselves along a spectrum of liberatory practice, from individual expressions of agency to collective social action.

 Because the very notion of freedom is undergirded by power relations constructed through the intersecting lenses of race, ethnicity, class, ability, and gender—to name only a few—the dreams articulated here are as distinct as the identities of the artists that envision them.
 While some artists are concerned with marking the imprints of historical events on our contemporary consciousness and capacities to dream, others articulate altogether new ideologies that empower us to transcend linear patterns of causation and embrace more fluid modes of existence.
 Regardless of their point of entry, each works to liberate the imagination from the traditional power structures that seek to confine or deradicalize it.
 And, by democratizing access to the practice of freedom dreaming—one often denied communities of color—Somewhere in Advance of Nowhere ekes out necessary space in which to center our own narratives of resilience through an aesthetic vernacular all our own.

 Jordan Nassar, A Day as Single as A Cherry-Flower, 2020, courtesy the artist